 To obey lawful orders within the scope of employment.

 Of good faith towards the employer.

 Not to disclose trade secrets or confidential information.

 Terms may also be implied into an employment contract through industry practice or prior conduct.

 Collective agreements are rare in Hong Kong, due to the low incidence of trade union membership among employees.

-Long service payment (if conditions are satisfied).
+A severance or long service payment (if conditions are satisfied).

 Accrued annual leave.